Skip to main content

 The only HTML markup that you see for a Qrvey widget is a custom HTML tag.
 To provide safer, more flexible theming without coupling to internal markup, Qrvey exposes a set of CSS variables.
 You can define these variables in your application stylesheet, allowing the widget to read them from the host page.
 They provide clear control over UI elements like fonts, borders, padding, and popup positioning while preserving the flexibility of web components and the shadow DOM.

 The following tutorial video shows how to use custom styles with special CSS classes to customize the look and feel of widgets.
-It focuses on dashboard widgets, but the concepts apply to all embedded Qrvey widgets.
+It focuses on a dashboard widget, but the concepts apply to all embedded Qrvey widgets.

 Tags: Widgets, Customizations, CSS